Updating Horizontal Tidebound

 “I think we should try to get out of here,” Sami said.
 “That house wasn’t going to hold them out.”

 “I agree with Sami, Walter.
-Let’s get out of here,” Jace said.
+Let’s get away from here,” Jace said.

 Gehenna, is there a safe place I can take these people?
 Jace asked.